Roadmap 2026

 Discord reportedly filed confidential IPO paperwork and has pinned its hopes on a debut in March.

-Fluxer is free and open source (AGPLv3), and it remains the same software whether you use the hosted instance or run it yourself.
-That is also the real answer to "why trust a new app that could disappear next week": the code is public, anyone can run it, and no community has to depend on one company surviving.
-Fluxer.app should earn money by being a good hosted service, then put that money back into infrastructure, documentation, review time, and development work that self-hosters benefit from too.
+Fluxer is free, open source, and self-hostable.
+The public code should be useful to people who run their own instance, not only to Fluxer.app.
+No community should have to depend on one company surviving.
+Fluxer.app should earn money by being a hosted service, then put that money back into hosting, documentation, review time, and development work that self-hosters benefit from too.
 Plutonium, donations, creator payments, and the optional Operator Pass all fit that model.

 Closing thoughts

-I care about this a lot.
-If you do too, the best ways to help are using Fluxer, buying Plutonium if the hosted instance works for you, donating to support the open source work directly, reporting bugs well, and giving feedback in the community.
+The best ways to help are using Fluxer, buying Plutonium if the hosted instance works for you, donating to support the open source work directly, reporting bugs well, and giving feedback in the community.

 See you in the Fluxerverse!